 Experience a warm Millstreet welcome by joining us on-site or follow the action here live on ERM TV.

-Visit the Millstreet International Horse Trials website.
+Visit the Millstreet International Horse Trials website for accomodation options and other information.